 Eleven people were injured in the accident, which involved a carload of elementary school-aged children who were attending a field trip.
 None of the children were among the injured.
 The truck was believed to be overweight at the time of the accident, and lost about 20 gallons of diesel fuel on the roadway.
 The section of roadway where the accident occurred is often congested, the report stated.
 The accident was reportedly one of the worst in Santa Cruz County’s history.

-Filing a Personal Injury Claim in Riverside
+Filing a Personal Injury Claim with a Riverside Truck Accident Lawyer

 California law allows for the filing of personal injury claims following commercial truck accidents.
 Some important provisions of those statutes include: